8base/old-documentation/8base-console/graphql-api/README.md

 *Note: Using [Custom Functions](../custom-functions/README.md), these GraphQL resources can be extended and added to in any way seen fit.*

-There are several way of retrieving an API endpoint for your workspace.
+There are several ways of retrieving an API endpoint for your workspace.
 The easiest is to login to the [8base Management Console](https://app.8base.com), select a workspace and copy the `API Endpoint` displayed on the dashboard.

 ![Where to find a workspace API endpoint](../../.gitbook/assets/workspace-api-endpoint.png)